Poor

 better yet, leave it wide open all the time.
 Closing

-it starves the fire of oxygen causing the wood to smolder &
+it starves the fire of oxygen causing the wood to smolder and

 smoke (see below right photo).
 You'll